 Keep in mind there may be other places you can get vaccinated besides Kaiser Permanente, such as your employer, local department of health or some other place.
 If that opportunity is available to you, we encourage you to take it.
 Regardless of where you go, the vaccines are available by appointment only.

-If you live and work in different states:
+If you live in one state and work in a different state:

 What phase is Maryland currently in?